This Nighttime Routine Checklist Will Change Your Life

 What about taping my mouth shut?

 I don’t mean anything kinky.
 Well, not in this post at least.
-Ha!
-Joking.
+(Ha!
+Joking.)

 I am a huge fan of mouth tape to help nasal breathing, from my own subjective experience.
 Talk to your doctor.

-But there isn’t a ton of research on this yet, but the importance of nasal breathing continues to poke its way into public consciousness, mainly based on a lot of positive personal experiences.
+There isn’t a ton of research on this yet, but the importance of nasal breathing continues to poke its way into public consciousness, mainly based on a lot of positive personal experiences.
 Mine included.

 Taping your mouth shut might not be necessary.
 Just try to keep your mouth shut and start breathing out of your nose more.